 We spent $615 targeting these audiences over 3 days (the length of the Comicon) aiming to drive them to SSO’s site so we could remarket to them later if they didn't buy a ticket.
 Separately, we were running Facebook and display ads on 7-day remarketing pools to stay top of mind with these new site visitors.
 So once someone showed interest, we could increase frequency.

-By the time the Comicon ended, the Canvas ad drove 42 purchases for Lord of the Rings with SSO - a 1,550% ROI solely from the top funnel audiences.
+By the time the Comicon ended, the Instant Experience ad drove 42 purchases for Lord of the Rings with SSO - a 1,550% ROI solely from the top funnel audiences.
 42 purchases from people who weren't already in the SSO universe!

-The Canvas ad also received tremendous engagement with 181 shares and 459 post reactions.
-The average percentage of the canvas viewed was 75%.
+The Instant Experience ad also received tremendous engagement with 181 shares and 459 post reactions.
+The average percentage of the Instant Experience viewed was 75%.

 The Heroic End!